anniehoogendoorn/ShoeStores/README.md

 4. Change directory into the `web` folder and start your server.
 For example, using PHP’s built-in server: `php -S localhost:8000`
 4. Navigate your browser to the home page at the root address.
 For example: `http://localhost:8000`.

-To recreate the shoes database in MySql follow these steps:
+To recreate the shoe_stores database in MySql follow these steps:
 1. At Epicodus, open the bash terminal and run:
 `mysql.server start`
 followed by the command: